 1:20 Refreshment Break in the Exhibit Hall with Poster Viewing, Speed Networking, Book Signing, and Meetup Group

-2:00 Breakout Discussions in the Exhibit Hall
+2:00 Breakout Discussions in the Exhibit Hall (please click here for details)

-3:00 Transition to Conference Programs
+3:00 Transition to Keynote Session

-3:15 Chairperson’s Remarks
+3:15 Organizer’s Remarks

 4:50 Spring Fling Celebration in the Exhibit Hall with Poster Viewing, Speed Networking, Book Signing, and Meetup Group